robertsamples/voron-sourcing-guide/README.md

 chore nobody volunteered for, and it gets worse whether or not anyone touches it.
 But it's fixable, and it doesn't have to stay a staff problem.

-## The proposal
+## My proposal

-Make a canonical component list the source of truth, and generate each tab from it.
+Make a canonical component list the source of truth, and generate each tab from it programattically.

 One entry per physical part, with its links, quantities, and which machines use it.
 Every tab becomes a view of that list rather than a separate document.
-Fix the 20T pulley once and it's fixed on VS, V2, V0 and Trident at the same time — the tabs can't disagree again, because there's only one of it.
+Fix the 20T pulley once and it's fixed on VS, V2, V0 and Trident at the same time, the tabs can't disagree again, because there's only one of it.

 Put that list in a repo as CSV and it stops being a bottleneck: a builder who